 University funding for BGS student aid comes from the Provost and the Dean of the School of Medicine.
 BGS, through the School of Medicine, is credited with the tuition generated by graduate level courses taught by BGS faculty.
 The majority of the BGS student financial aid budget is used to support students in their first 21 months of training (see above), and the remainder is used to supplement support of students at the dissertation stage whose primary source(s) of support cannot cover all costs.
 Institutional funding for Combined Degree students is separate from the funding for BGS students but is administered through the BGS Finance Office.

 Training grants are used to support the majority of pre-dissertation level BGS students who are U. S. citizens at some stage in their training (foreign nationals are not eligible for appointment to training grants unless they are permanent U. S. residents).
-Some of the more general training grants appoint students in their first two years of training (e. g. , Systems and Integrative Biology and Pharmacology), while other more specialized grants appoint only dissertation level students.
-For training grants that seek to appoint students from more than one graduate group, the BGS Office works with PIs to centrally coordinate nominations each spring.
+Some of the more general training grants appoint students in their first or second year of training (e.g., Systems and Integrative Biology and Pharmacology), while other more specialized grants appoint only dissertation level students.
+A list of training grants with predoctoral slots can be found here.
+For some of the training grants that seek to appoint students from more than one graduate group, the BGS Office works with PIs to centrally coordinate nominations each spring through a web-based process; an email invitation is sent annually to students and faculty.
+Nominations and appointments to the other training grants are handled by the PI.
 The BGS Office also provides direct administrative support for managing some training grant budgets and provides some budgeting support and central data (e. g. , admissions, RCR training, minority student recruitment) in support of training grant applications.
 If you are planning to submit a new or renewal training grant application, please contact Judy Jackson for assistance at firstname.lastname@example.org.

 Some BGS students are supported by individual, merit-based fellowships, including the HHMI, NSF, DOD, NIH predoctoral minority fellowships, and NIH dissertation fellowships.
 The BGS Office and the graduate groups provide assistance to students preparing fellowship applications, and the BGS Finance Office administers these fellowships.